Wered6/UE5-StyleGuide/README.md

 <a name="structure-top-level"></a>
 <a name="3.2"></a>

-## 3.2 Use A Top Level Folder For Project Specific Assets
+## 3.2 Use a top level folder for project specific assets

 All of a project's assets should exist in a folder named after the project.
 For example, if your project is named 'Generic Shooter', *all* of it's content should exist in `Content/GenericShooter`.